-Q: What do I have to do to get an A?
+Q: What do I have to do to get an A (or a B, or a C...)?

 A: There is no guaranteed path to success, but reading the text before each class and actively taking notes during class are common habits of students who do very well.